-I am delighted to report that the Company's net asset value per share total return for the year of 5.8% and the share price total return of 6.5% both significantly outperformed the Company's benchmark, the FTSE All-Share Index, measured on a total return basis, which fell by 4.4% over the same period.
-During a difficult time for markets, the Company's performance when compared to the benchmark index is particularly pleasing.
-The principal contributions to net asset value per share performance came from our major holdings in Diageo, Pearson, Unilever and Rathbone Brothers.
+I am delighted to report that the Company's net asset value total return for the year of 21.1% (2011: 5.8%) and the share price total return of 23.6% (2011: 6.5%) have again both significantly outperformed the Company's benchmark, the FTSE All-Share Index, measured on a total return basis, which rose by 17.3% over the same period.
+The principal contributions to net asset value performance came from our major holdings in Diageo, Unilever and Rathbone Brothers.

-The premium of the Company's share price to the ex-income net asset value per share increased slightly during the year from 0.3% at 30 September 2010 to 0.9% at 30 September 2011.
+As at 30 September 2012 the premium of the Company's share price to the ex-income net asset value per share was 3.0% (30 September 2011: 0.9%).
+During the year the Company traded consistently at a premium of not less than 0.5% to the prevailing cum income net asset value per share.